brickfrog/justin.vc/content/now.md

 This is a now page, a page that I update every so often to let you know what I'm up to.
 It's inspired by Derek Sivers' [now page](https://sive.rs/nowff).
 It allows a seperation of the "what I'm doing" from the "who I am" and "what I've done".

-Right now I'm basically vibing in the rural United States, having been on sabbatical for a year.
-I mean, I call it a sabbatical but it's more of a weird covid break combined with wanting to randomly tinker around with other things.
-Dealing with corporate dashboards gets a bit soul draining after awhile.
-Would like to eventually move to a more walkable urban environment as the kick-in-the-pants to be (more) social.
-Difficult to want to do things when you have to drive 30 minutes.

 <img src="https://discord.c99.nl/widget/theme-3/1077750615045836835.png"></img>

 ### Doing

-Working on this site, an excuse to learn more javascript and CSS and HTML, etc. etc. Additionally working on reading data science / statistics content - have to get back into the 'ole grind eventually.
-Additionally want to somehow automate my "daily" notes in org-roam into a weekly post, think Marginal Revolution's Weekly Roundup.
+Right now I'm vibing in Taipei, Taiwan.
+Working for a startup, getting to tinker around with eye data.
+Pretty fun.
+Also working a bit on my Chinese.
+Heisig's method, yo.

 ### Reading